jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - An object’s state includes its children’s lines.
 - The states of all its ancestor *created target objects* are also part of the state.

-The states of *non*-target object descendents are *not* part of the state.
+The states of *non*-target object descendants are *not* part of the state.
 Those symbols point to other symbols.
 Their line targets *are* incorporated in the state.

 #### Conversions